Cooking can be quick, cheap and healthier than convenience and takeaway foods. Tips can help you cook healthy and tasty food, even when you are busy.

 - Prepare easy meals – one-pot meals (such as soups, risottos, stews, curries and casseroles) save on washing up.

-- Use a microwave – it’s easier and faster to microwave foods than cook them in the oven or on the stovetop.
+- Use a microwave – it’s easier and quicker to microwave foods than cook them in the oven or on the stovetop.
 Check your manufacturer’s instructions on how to best cook different foods using your microwave.

 - Use small, thin chunks of food – they cook faster than big chunks.